jetimms/cashflow/README.md

 What's done
 -----------
+[Fixed in v0.27.2 on 20140404]
+After setting the editors to save data on a click-off or a tab-off event, the add period and clone period actions no longer worked.
+The problem was the focus was getting set to period view before the period was created.

+This fix moved the setFocus and edit functions to later in the MainForm::addPeriod and MainForm::clonePeriod methods.

 [Fixed in v0.27.2 on 20140403]
 The TableView editors were losing entered data if the user did not specifically hit the Enter key after changing an editable value.
 This fix will allow clicking off or Tabbing off of the row to have the data save.
 Inspired by Virgil Drupas (thanks!):